-The Battle Skills are Aegis, Berserk, Charge, Deadly, Double Damage, Endurance, Exalted, Flying, Killer, Lifesteal, Overwhelm, Quickdraw, Reckless, Revenge, Unblockable, and Warcry.
+The Battle Skills are Aegis, Berserk, Charge, Deadly, Decay, Double Damage, Endurance, Exalted, Flying, Killer, Lifesteal, Overwhelm, Quickdraw, Reckless, Regen, Revenge, Unblockable, Valor, and Warcry.

 Units with Berserk can make a special double attack one time: If it survives the first round of battle, it will attack again.
 This can only be used once, and gives the unit Reckless.

 A Black Market is a Market that can't contain any of the same cards as your starting deck.

 When played, you may exhaust another unit of the same type to reduce this card’s cost by the exhausted unit’s strength.